 Building code with the -fstack-protector option is more difficult than it needs to be.
 One way to make it easier would be to drop the need for libssp_nonshared.a by implementing __stack_chk_fail and __stack_chk_guard in libc.

-Updated by Dan McDonald about 5 years ago
+Updated by Dan McDonald over 5 years ago

 Interesting.
 I've started using gcc51 in OmniOS's bloody for building non-ON bits.
 Does libc's lack of support here cause a problem?

 Downloading any recent (as of this comment) OmniOS bloody should have gcc51-built omnios-build userland bits in it.
 I'd appreciate knowing if there are any interaction problems.

 Updated by Andrew Stormont over 5 years ago